Donate to support freedom.

 • Quality varies across models; you may need to try a few.

-• You are responsible for updates: new releases like Qwen 3 Coder can appear quickly, and you decide when to upgrade.
+• You are responsible for updates: new releases like Qwen3.6, Gemma 4, or refreshed DeepSeek R1 distills can appear quickly, and you decide when to upgrade.

 • You still need clear prompts and scoped tasks to get good results.